FrankSu1996/Yelp4Ball/README.md

 * Authentication:

-  * User registration/login with username and password
+  * User registration/login with username and password.
+Click on Login/Signup on navigation bar.

 * Authorization: